 Alternative, Complementary and Holistic Treatment

 Although we understand the possible benefits of some alternative, complementary, or holistic treatment, this website is not strongly oriented this way.
-On an anecdotal basis, we have heard of positive experiences that patients have had with the treatment of symptoms related to pancreatic cancer (and chemotherapy) involving such approaches as visualization techniques, meditation, prayer, acupuncture, massage, biofeedback, relaxation therapy, hypnotherapy acupuncture, green tea and Chinese herbs.
+On an anecdotal basis, we have heard of positive experiences that patients have had with the treatment of symptoms related to pancreatic cancer (ductal adenocarcinoma of the pancreas) and chemotherapy involving such approaches as visualization techniques, meditation, prayer, acupuncture, massage, biofeedback, relaxation therapy, hypnotherapy acupuncture, green tea and Chinese herbs.

-We are not adverse to alternative, complementary, or holistic treatment modalities in which the downside risks are minimal (or better yet, nonexistent) and which do not appear likely to interfere with other more conventional medical therapies.
-For example, we strongly believe that faith and hope are the two most powerful allies at ones disposal.
+We are not averse to alternative, complementary, or holistic treatment modalities for pancreatic cancer in which the downside risks are minimal (or better yet, nonexistent) and which do not appear likely to interfere with other more conventional medical therapies.
+For example, we strongly believe that faith and hope are the two most powerful allies at one’s disposal.

 The overriding concern of this website is the ancient admonition to physicians, “First do no harm.”
-This site is oriented to the scientific method and to scientifically-based treatment.
+This site is oriented to the scientific method and to scientifically-based treatment for pancreatic cancer.
 If you have to take risks, our thought is at least do it under medical and scientific guidance.
 Nonetheless, we know that there are a large number of people who will not subscribe to this approach.
-To those people we would encourage thoughtful and cautious approaches to the more gentle of the alternative, complementary, and/or holistic treatments.
+To those people, we would encourage thoughtful and cautious approaches to the more gentle of the alternative, complementary, and/or holistic treatments of pancreatic cancer.
 And we would advise being careful.

 There are many sites on the Internet about alternative, complementary, or holistic treatment practices.
 In our attempt to suggest tempering faith and hope with rationality and care, we would advise being careful.